 - 1. Simplification, realization of Boolean expressions using logic gates and Universal gates. - 2.
-Realization of half and full adders, half and full subtractor using logic gates. - 3. a.
-Realization of parallel adder and parallel subtractor using 7483 chip b.
-Demonstration of BCD to Excess-3 code conversion and vice versa. - 4.
+Realization of half and full adders, half and full subtractor using logic gates. - 3. (a) Realization of parallel adder and parallel subtractor using 7483 chip - (b) Demonstration of BCD to Excess-3 code conversion and vice versa. - 4.
 Realization of AND, OR, NOT, NAND, NOR, XOR and XNOR logic gates using MUX. - 5.
 Application of the IC's MUX-74153 for half and full adders, DEMUX 74139 for 3 bit binary to gray and BCD to Excess-3 code converters. - 6.
-Realization of 2 bit comparator using gates and basic operation study of Priority encoder using 74147. - 7.
-Truth table verification of Flip-Flops: (i) T type (ii) D type and iii) J-K Master slave. - 8.
-Realization of 3 bit binary, decade counters using 7476, 7490, 74192/74193 chips respectively and display the count on seven segment display. - 9.
-Design MOD N counters and display the count on seven segment display - 10.
+Realization of 2 bit comparator using gates and basic operational study of Priority encoder using 74147. - 7.
+Operational verification of Flip-Flops: (i) T type (ii) D type and iii) J-K Master slave. - 8.
+Realization of 3 bit binary, and modulo N counters and display the count on seven segment display. - 9.
+Design counters for the state diagram and display the states on seven segment display - 10.
 Realization of Shift left, Shift right, SIPO, SISO, PISO, PIPO register operations using 7495. - 11.
 Design the Ring counters and Johnson counter. - 12.
-Demonstration of Digital Elevator Circuit Using 7447, 74190, 7485 and basic gates.
+Demonstration of 7489, 16 by 4 random access memory.